MCP Server

 offset | number | Optional.
 Pagination offset. |

-Delete a memory or skill by ID (soft delete — can be recovered).
+Delete a Knowledge object by ID (soft delete — can be recovered).

 Parameters: